-l propose a campaign comprising:
+I propose a campaign comprising:

-- A petition to State and Federal Housing and Construction Ministers, Offi ces of Fair Trading and every Politician - email me now at jwtyrrell@tyrrells.com and I will add your name to the list; - 2.
-Email me about any issues you think are not properly sorted out in the BCA or Standards, eg: Volume 1 does not include the same Queen sland provisions for termite protection as Volume 2; and tortured and executed for believing the earth was round.
-No one believed people could fly.
-Doctors bled sick patients.
-Scholars had to write in Latin or Greek.
+- 1. A petition to State and Federal Housing and Construction Ministers, Offices of Fair Trading and every Politician - email me now at jwtyrrell@tyrrells.com and I will add your name to the list; - 2.
+Email me about any issues you think are not properly sorted out in the BCA or Standards, eg: Volume 1 does not include the same Queen sland provisions for termite protection as Volume 2; and

-3. Email me with any tips you have for making the BCA or Standards better.
+Email me with any tips you have for making the BCA or Standards better.
+Controversy precedes greatness